12 Online Computer Science Courses Worth Taking

 Computer science courses vary in length.
 Some last just a few hours, while others occur over weeks or months.
 Students can even earn four-year computer science degrees online.

 Yes — they can be.
-Many online computer science classes are free or low cost and can help students gain the skills they need to pursue entry-level tech jobs.
-Research the details of a prospective class before signing up to ensure that it covers your interests or needs.
+Many online computer science classes are free or carry low costs and can help students gain the skills they need to pursue entry-level tech jobs.
+Research a class's details before signing up to ensure that it covers your interests or needs.

 Recommended Reading